 Liberation and the Land

 The basic question: are human rights founded on human uniqueness and superiority compatible with ecology, which assumes equality between species?
 What Jewish sources can help us navigate between these two paradigms?
-You can also read the article in Tikkun which deals with many of the same themes as the workshop here.
+You can read the article in Tikkun which deals with many of the same themes as the workshop here.
+You can also download text resources related to this study from Jewcology.com.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~